SergeyReizman/Final_Project/frontend/README.md

 |   |-- ...
 |-- ...

-app.py: This is the main entry point for the Flask application.
+- **app.py:** Main entry point for the Flask application, containing application configuration, route definitions, and setup.
   It contains the application configuration, route definitions, and possibly other setup.

+- **env:** Virtual environment files for the Flask application.
-env: The env directory is commonly used for virtual environment files.
+  The env directory is commonly used for virtual environment files.
   It might contain the virtual environment setup for the Flask application.

+- **migrations:** Directory for migration scripts.
+  If Flask-Migrate is used,
-migrations: If the project uses Flask-Migrate for database migrations, this directory could store migration scripts.
+  this directory stores migration scripts.

-models: This directory may contain Python files defining database models using Flask-SQLAlchemy.
+- **models:** Python files defining database models using Flask-SQLAlchemy.

 Database: The database file, bank.db, is stored in the root directory.
 It's an SQLite database used by the Flask application.

 Styling